isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ```

 ### Create a new directory (`mkdir`)
-Change to our home directory
+Change to your home directory
 ```
 $ pwd
 /Users